 Merit Aid and Scholarships

-Non-Need Based Aid, sometimes called Merit Aid is financial aid that is not awarded because of the student’s family financial status.
-This aid might be labeled as scholarships and might be automatic, based on grades and test scores, or be competitive, with additional application requirements.
+Non-Need Based Aid, sometimes called Merit Aid is financial aid that is not tied to the student’s family financial status.
+This aid might be labeled as scholarships and could be automatic, based on grades and test scores, or be competitive, with additional application requirements.
 Sometimes colleges will discount tuition for students in order to encourage them to enroll.
-Their experience is that a family may lean more favorably towards a college that offers a $20,000 discount labeled a “scholarship” than towards another college that simply prices its tuition $20,000 lower.
+These colleges are betting that a family will like a college that offers a $20,000 discount labeled a “scholarship” more than another college that simply prices its tuition $20,000 lower.
 The process of deciding how much discount each family might need to encourage their commitment is part of Enrollment Management, a growing industry used by colleges around the country.

-Both the FAFSA and the CSS Profile produce a number that represents how much those formulas think a family should contribute EACH YEAR towards the cost of attendance.
-This is labeled the Expected Family Contribution (EFC), a figure that may feel out of reach to many families, especially those who live in high cost of living areas.
-[The EFC is being renamed the Student Aid Index (SAI) starting in 2023.
-There are also some changes to the FAFSA coming at the same time, that will increase aid eligibility for low-income students.
-More about these changes will be coming out in 2022, but for now, Jeff Levy has a good overview of the changes.]
-Unfortunately, very few colleges meet 100% of demonstrated need.
-Instead, students find that after federal and institutional aid is subtracted from the cost of attendance, there remains both the EFC and additional unmet need.
+Both the FAFSA and the CSS Profile produce a number that represents how much each formula thinks a family should contribute EACH YEAR towards the cost of attendance.
+This is labeled the Expected Family Contribution (EFC).
+The EFC isn’t all that a college might expect a family to pay annually.
+Very few colleges meet 100% of demonstrated need.
+Instead, students may find that after federal and institutional aid is subtracted from the cost of attendance, there is a difference between the EFC and what the family has to pay.
 This is often called gapping.

 3 Ways to Estimate College Costs